 1. Gas Street Basin

-There’s just something about being by the water that can be romantic.
+Birmingham might not be Paris, but it can certainly rival Venice.
+With more mile of canals than the Italian city to explore, it’s a n often quiet and secluded place.
+Plus, there’s just something about being by the water that can be romantic.
 Gas Street Basin as the sun sets is divine.
-[Insert emoji with heart eyes here.]
-When you head down to the canal and see that view, you can definitely see why it was the perfect setting for a little romancing back in the day for all those that came to visit Birmingham via canal boats.
+You can definitely see why it was the perfect setting for a little romancing back in the day for all those that came to visit Birmingham via canal boats.